How does MySQL interpret the underscore (_) character in SQL queries?

 Related Questions

-- What are some best practices for incorporating CSS properties in PHP to enhance table appearance?
+- What are some best practices for formatting text output in PHP, especially when incorporating CSS or HTML?